slatedocs/slate/source/includes/_user.md

 Error Code | Meaning
 ---------- | -------
--32603 | Internal Server Error
+-32003 | Mandatory JWT Claim missing
+-32019 | Token has expired
+-32020 | Refresh token has expired
+-32606 | Invalid arguments
--32600 | The JSON sent is not a valid Request object
+-32600 | The JSON sent is not a valid Request object -32603 | Internal Server Error